Easy As Cookies

 • Email

-The main way I cook beef roasts is by making Slow-Cooker Barbacoa.
-It's a flavorful, slightly spicy shredded beef that's incredibly easy to make, and it gives plenty of leftovers!
+The main way I cook beef roasts is by making Slow-Cooker Barbacoa - a flavorful, slightly spicy shredded beef that's incredibly easy to make and gives plenty of leftovers.
+If your Chipotle order is always barbacoa like mine is, this recipe is what you've been looking for.

 A bowl of shredded barbacoa beef, garnished with peppers and cilantro.